Pierced by Simon Lipkin

 Created by: Simon Lipkin

-Pierced by Simon Lipkin is a close-up magic trick that reimagines the classic 'Smash and Stab' routine, creating a visceral and nerve-wracking experience for spectators.
-The performer presents a set of seemingly identical metal pins—some real and sharp, others cleverly gimmicked to retract safely—and invites a spectator to choose one.
-The chosen pin is then dramatically pushed into the performer's hand or neck, appearing to penetrate the skin, yet no harm occurs.
-This effect builds intense psychological tension and uncertainty, as the audience never knows if the real pin has been selected.
-It's highly versatile, adaptable for comedy, mentalism, or shock presentations, and works well for both small and large groups.
-Buyers should note that the trick includes high-quality, professionally crafted props (like a magnetic box, gimmicked and non-gimmicked pins), a detailed 70-minute tutorial with multiple routines and variations, and is designed for performers over 18 due to the nature of the props.
-It's portable, examinable, and emphasizes safety with marked pins to prevent real danger.
+Pierced by Simon Lipkin is a high-impact close-up magic trick that reimagines the classic 'Smash and Stab' routine for modern audiences.
+In this visceral performance piece, the magician presents a set of seemingly identical metal push pins—some real and sharp, others cleverly gimmicked retractors—and invites a spectator to choose one.
+The selected pin is then dramatically pushed into the performer's hand or neck, creating the shocking illusion of penetration without any actual injury.
+The effect builds intense psychological tension as the audience never knows if the chosen pin is real, making it a powerful piece of interactive magic that works equally well for small groups or stage performances.
+Buyers should note that the trick includes high-quality props crafted by a film special effects company, comes with a comprehensive 70-minute tutorial featuring multiple routines and variations, and is recommended for performers over 18 due to the nature of the props.

 Where to buy